Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: Yang--Mills theory

 The change of gauge as well as the shift of the Nakanishi--Lautrup field modify the BRST operator $Q_\text{BRST}$.
 Its action on the states in the BRST-extended Hilbert space, however, is determined by its linearization $Q_\text{BRST}|_{g=0}$, which remains unmodified.
 We thus have the on-shell BRST Ward identities at our disposal, which follow from the BRST invariance of the vacuum:

 Considering the special case

 with $A^{\forw\,a}_\mu$ forward-polarized and all other gluons of physical polarization, we obtain

 and we conclude: \begin{observation} Any scattering amplitude in the BRST-extended Hilbert space with $k+1$ ghost--anti-ghost pairs and all gluons transversely polarized is given by a sum of scattering amplitudes with $k$ ghost pairs. \end{observation} As a result of this observation, we have an iteratively induced CK-dual parameterization of the scattering amplitudes with $k+1$ ghost--anti-ghost pairs from the CK-dual form of the scattering amplitudes with $k$ ghost--anti-ghost pairs, starting from $k=0$.
 This parameterization is obtained by literally copying the relevant cubic Feynman diagrams for $k$ and replacing the two unphysically polarized gluon modes by a ghost--anti-ghost pair.
-We can then use \cref{ob:TW-terms} to obtain an action whose Feynman rules produce these parameterizations. \begin{observation} If the Feynman rules for a Yang--Mills theory action produces CK-dual $n$-point tree-level scattering amplitudes for $k$ ghost--anti-ghost pairs, then its $n$-point tree-level scattering amplitudes are also CK-dual for $k+1$ ghost--anti-ghost pairs. \end{observation}

-Starting from a Yang--Mills action whose Feynman rules yield a CK-dual parameterization of tree-level scattering amplitudes for physical gluons, we can use iteratively \cref{ob:lift_to_BRST_extended_ghost_no_0,ob:ghost_pair_reduction} to create an action whose Feynman rules produce CK-dual parameterizations of scattering amplitudes for the whole BRST-extended Hilbert space.
+We can then use \cref{ob:TW-terms} to obtain an action whose Feynman rules produce these parameterizations. \begin{observation} If the Feynman rules for a Yang--Mills theory action produces CK-dual $n$-point tree-level scattering amplitudes for $k$ ghost--anti-ghost pairs, then its $n$-point tree-level scattering amplitudes are also CK-dual for $k+1$ ghost--anti-ghost pairs. \end{observation} Starting from a Yang--Mills action whose Feynman rules yield a CK-dual parameterization of tree-level scattering amplitudes for physical gluons, we can use iteratively \cref{ob:lift_to_BRST_extended_ghost_no_0,ob:ghost_pair_reduction} to create an action whose Feynman rules produce CK-dual parameterizations of scattering amplitudes for the whole BRST-extended Hilbert space.
+CK duality for non-transverse gluons amounts to a gauge choice, which then implies CK duality for ghosts by the BRST symmetry.